nathalieutstumo/nathalieutstumo/README.md

 ### Hi there 👋

-I'm a first year front-end student who loves being creative.
+I'm a UX-Design student who loves being creative.
+I have previously studied two years of front-end development.

-I'm 22 years old, study at Noroff in Oslo and want to continue studying relevant subjects to the IT world.
+I'm 22 years old, study at Noroff in Oslo and plan to start working the summer of 2023, when I'm done with my studies.

 As of right now all I have done are school projects, but I look forward to develope both pet-projects and sites for others in the future.